ayratmak/academic-kickstart/content/home/experience.md

 active = true  # Activate this widget? true/false

 title = "Work Experience"
-subtitle = "Current & Past Roles"
+subtitle = "Current & Past roles"

 # Order that this section will appear in.
 weight = 40